NikitaPatil7/Tableau-Interactive-Dashboard-for-Game-Sales-Data/README.md

 ## 🚀 How to Use

 1. Download or clone this repository
-2. Open `Game+Delivery.xlsx` in Excel to view raw data
+2. Open `Game Delivery.xlsx` in Excel to view raw data
 3. Open `Game_Delivery_Dashboard.twbx` in Tableau Desktop
 4. Use slicers to interact with the dashboard
 5. Refer to the PowerPoint for summarized findings